chrisbecke/ForzaStatsDTelemetry/README.md

 Forza Horizon 4 for the XBOX or PC.

 ## Enable localhost loopback for Forza on Windows 10

+Windows Store applications are blocked from connecting to localhost.
+If the statsd listner and Horizon are both on the same Desktop, then an excemption can be created.

 ```
 CheckNetIsolation.exe LoopbackExempt -a -n=microsoft.apollobasegame_8wekyb3d8bbwe